armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-0.md

 ## Breaking changes
 <!-- Copy/paste from the previous version if there are recent ones.
 We can drop breaking changes after 3 minor versions.
 Add new ones from OSS and Armory. -->

+> Breaking changes are maintained in this list for 3 minor versions from when the change is introduced.
+For example, a breaking change introduced in 2.21.0 appears in the list until the 2.24.x releases.
+It would not appear on 2.25.x release notes.

 #### Suffixes for the Kubernetes Run Job stage

 The `kubernetes.jobs.append-suffix` parameter no longer works.
 The removal of this parameter was previously announced as part of a [breaking change](https://docs.armory.io/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-22-0/#suffix-no-longer-added-to-jobs-created-by-kubernetes-run-job-stage) in Armory 2.22.